rls-p4/SciDBR/README.md

 New and still-developing features
 ===

+## R Sparse matrix support
+The package now supports double-precision valued R sparse matrices defined via the `Matrix` package.
+Sparse SciDB matrices that are materialized to R are returned as sparse R matrices and vice-versa.

 ## Heatmaps
 The package overloads the standard R `image` function to plot heatmaps of SciDB array objects (only applies to objects of class `scidb`).